pagkly/Zed/Investopedia3/Jan Tinbergen Definition.md

 Jan Tinbergen Definition
 ## Who was Jan Tinbergen?

-Jan Tinbergen was a Dutch economist who won the first [Nobel Memorial Prize in Economics](https://www.investopedia.com/terms/n/nobel-memorial-prize-in-economic-sciences.asp) in 1969, which he shared with Ragnar Frisch for their work in the development and application of dynamic models for analyzing economic processes.
-Tinbergen was one of the first economists to apply math to economics and is considered a pioneer in the economics field, as well as in [econometrics](https://www.investopedia.com/terms/e/econometrics.asp).
+Jan Tinbergen was a Dutch economist who won the first [[Nobel Memorial Prize in Economics]](https://www.investopedia.com/terms/n/nobel-memorial-prize-in-economic-sciences.asp) in 1969, which he shared with Ragnar Frisch for their work in the development and application of dynamic models for analyzing economic processes.
+Tinbergen was one of the first economists to apply math to economics and is considered a pioneer in the economics field, as well as in [[econometrics]](https://www.investopedia.com/terms/e/econometrics.asp).

 ### Key Takeaways